Making OpenFold Structure Predictions in ChimeraX

 openfold gui

 When you first start the OpenFold tool within ChimeraX (menu Tools / Structure Prediction / OpenFold) it will show a button Install OpenFold.
 OpenFold is a large software package, taking about 1 Gbyte of disk space and uses the Torch machine learning package.
 It also requires the neural network weights (2 Gbytes) to make predictions.
-Downloading and installing can take 10 minutes or more depending on network speed OpenFold will be installed in your home directory in ~/openfold3 and the network weights and ~/.openfold3.
+Downloading and installing can take 10 minutes or more depending on network speed OpenFold will be installed in your home directory in ~/openfold3 and the network weights in ~/.openfold3.

 The ChimeraX openfold install command can also be used to do this one time installation.